kartverket/backstage-plugin-risk-scorecard-backend/MANUAL_RISC_CREATION.md

 This guide explains how to manually create RiSc (Risk Scorecard) files in GitHub without using the UI.

-> 🚀 **Want a quick reference?** See [QUICK_REFERENCE.md](docs/QUICK_REFERENCE.md) for a one-page summary.

 ## Overview

-While the recommended way to create RiSc files is through the Backstage UI, you can also create them manually by directly adding files to your GitHub repository.
+While the recommended way to create RiSc files is through the Risc scorecard plugin in kartverket.dev, you can also create them manually by directly adding files to your GitHub repository.
 However, you **must follow specific naming conventions** for the system to recognize your RiSc files.

 ## Naming Convention Requirements